 We test the long side of this system with 18 U.S. major stocks over a 20 year period, $10,000 for every trade with no stoploss with a 5 days schedule to exit the trade.

 This is the video with the trading system results in TradeStation:

-We observe many good results so this pattern could be a valid filter for many instruments.
+We observe many good results so that this pattern could be a valid filter for many instruments.

-If you use the key reversal as a filter, remember that the overall number of trades that you will decrease, because this pattern is infrequent.
+If you use the key reversal as a filter, remember that the overall number of trades will decrease because this pattern is infrequent.

 As a discretionary trader, you could create a market scanner for a large portfolio of Stocks.